ThisIsQasim/WebGPIO/README.md

     sudo pip3 install setuptools wheel
     sudo pip3 install flask pyyaml

 Clone the repo and create a config file named config.yml in the repo folder.
-Define pin numbers, in BCM format, grouped into "Rooms" and "Accesories" in config.yml.
+Define pin numbers, in BCM format, grouped into "Rooms" and "Appliances" in config.yml.
 See exampleconfig.yml for reference

     git clone https://github.com/ThisIsQasim/WebGPIO
     cd WebGPIO